The Transmission Control Protocol/Internet Protocol suite was created

 Layer 2: The TCP/IP Transport OR Host-to-Host Layer

-In the DOD OR TCP/IP model, there are two main reasons for the internet layer`s existence: routing and providing a single network interface to the upper layer.
+In the DOD OR TCP/IP model, there are two main reasons for the

 The following protocol are used in this layer: